-Pereval Katu-Yaryk is a high mountain pass at an elevation of 1.188m (3,897ft) above the sea level, located in Altai Republic, in Russia.
+Pereval Katu-Yaryk is a high mountain pass at an elevation of 1.203m (3,946ft) above the sea level, located in Altai Republic, in Russia.
 The road to the summit is extreme.
-Only 4x4 cars.
-Due to the 35% gradient sections, gravel loose and the lack of protections, the road is one of the scariest drives in the world.
+4x4 vehicles only.
+With 19% gradient sections, gravel loose and lack of protections, it’s one of the scariest roads in the world.

 Pic: Оксана Г